davidtheclark/postcss-simple-extend/README.md

 > **A Note on "mixins" & "extends"**: Mixins copy declarations from an abstract definition into a concrete rule set.
 Extends clone a concrete rule set's selector(s) and add them to an abstract placeholder selector. *This* plugin enables extends.
 If you would like to use mixins, as well — or instead — have a look at [`postcss-mixins`](https://github.com/postcss/postcss-mixins).

+**There's a big question worth asking, though: Is it ever better to use an `@extend` instead of a `@mixin`?** *The answer: maybe not.* Given the fact that [`@extend`s don't actually reduce generated file size (after gzip)](https://tech.bellycard.com/blog/sass-mixins-vs-extends-the-data/), I'm starting to think there is not a reason to use them.
+Anybody disagree?
+Let me know -- tweet @davidtheclark.

 ## Installation

 ```